abhinavrautela/todoByAr/README.md

 **2. Design**

-I take inspiration form X-ToDo (<a href="https://todo-app-xstate-react.netlify.app" target="_blank">https://XTodo.com</a>) app for my design and upgraded some features init.
+I take inspiration form X-ToDo (<a>"https://todo-app-xstate-react.netlify.app</a>) app for my design and upgraded some features init.

 **3. Implementation**